-No matter which root-growing supplement you choose, you need to apply it correctly to your plants.
-There are two distinct methods to applying the hormones: basal and foliar.
+No matter which rooting hormone supplement you choose, you must apply it correctly to your plants.
+There are two distinct methods for using rooting hormones: basal and foliar.
 As the names imply, one is an application to the base of your cutting; the other method is to spray the supplement on the plant’s foliage.

 Match your Methods to your Plant

 Every variety of plant will have slightly different needs.
 Nevertheless, there are a few guidelines that will improve your cuttings’ success.
 Adjusting the principles of root growth to your chosen crop is essential to maximizing your success.